danilopinotti/n8n-docker/README.md

 ## Production

-To use in production, you need only to set the `STAGE` entry as `production` in the `.env` file, then, restarts the environment
+To use in production, you only need to set the `STAGE` entry as `production` in the `.env` file and then restart the environment.

 In the `.env` file:
 ```
 STAGE=production
 ```

-Commands after editing:
+Commands to run after editing:
 ```shell
 docker-compose stop
 docker-compose up -d